EsherApe/Postcss-Jade__Template/README.md

-# Pangaea landing-page for CRM
+# Template for fast project deployment with Pug(Jade), PostCss and Gulp.